-How To Choose A Mining Conveyor Belt
+How to Choose a Mining Conveyor Belt

-There are multiple moving parts and components that help power a conveyor system.
-Idlers, winches, bearings, couplings, gearboxes, motors, fluid couplings, and scrapers work together in unison to transport materials from Point A to Point B.
+winches, bearings, couplings, gearboxes, motors, fluid couplings, and scrapers work in unison to transport materials from Point A to Point B.

 One of the more often overlooked parts of a conveyor setup is none other than the belt itself.
 This pivotal component helps support and transport the product safely to its intended destination.